Last updated: 7 December 2023

 How you can access and correct your personal information

-At your request, Metcash will provide you with a copy of any personal information which we hold about you, unless an exception under the Privacy Act applies.
+At your request, Metcash will provide you with a copy of, or correct, any personal information which we hold about you, unless an exception under the Privacy Act applies.
 We may charge reasonable fees for retrieving this information, in which case we will inform you of the fee and obtain your agreement to that fee before providing the information.

 - so that your preferences for a particular site can be stored;